-Quick Answer: The best meal delivery for weight loss is the one you'll actually use consistently.
+Quick Answer: The best meal delivery for weight loss is the one you will actually use consistently.
 For fully prepared, portion-controlled meals (~500 calories) with no subscription required, the Clean Eatz Kitchen Weight Loss Meal Plan is a straightforward choice with free shipping over $85.
 If you prefer fresh (not frozen), Factor offers many options under 550 calories but requires a subscription.
 Prefer cooking?
 HelloFresh's "Calorie Smart" recipes run about 650 calories per serving.

 What Actually Matters When Choosing

-First, decide whether you want prepared meals (heat and eat) or meal kits (you cook).
-Prepared meals remove virtually all friction—open, heat, done.
-Meal kits require 30-45 minutes of cooking, which some people enjoy and others find becomes another obstacle between them and a healthy dinner.
-For weight loss specifically, prepared meals tend to work better because the portions are locked in.
-With meal kits, it's tempting to add a little extra cheese or serve yourself a bigger portion than the recipe intended.
+Before comparing specific services, it helps to know what you're looking for.
+The weight-loss meal-delivery space has exploded in recent years, and the options can feel overwhelming.
+First, decide whether you want prepared meals (heat-and-eat) or meal kits (you cook).
+Prepared meals remove virtually all obstacles—open, heat, done.
+Meal kits require 30-45 minutes of cooking, which some people enjoy and others find a barrier to a healthy dinner.
+For weight loss specifically, prepared meals tend to work better because the portions are already in place.
+With meal kits, it's tempting to add a little extra cheese or serve yourself a larger portion than the recipe calls for.

-Finally, consider the commitment level.
+Consider the commitment level.
 Some services require weekly subscriptions that auto-renew, making it harder to pause or adjust.
 Others let you order when you want, which works better if your schedule (and appetite) varies week to week.

 | Service | Format | Calories/Meal | Subscription? | Shipping |